colmdoyle/colmdoyle.github.io/content/pages/speaking.md

 ![Colm Doyle speaking on stage](../media/on-stage-cropped.jpg)

+## Events

-If you're interested in having me speak at your event, thank you for considering me!
+If you're interested in having me speak at your event or on your podcast, thank you for considering me!
 I'm happy to speak at developer focused events where I can participate from Ireland.
 Given the current situation, I cannot travel, but will provide pre-records of any of my talks, and if timezones allow, particpate in live Q&A. If none of the talks below fit the bill, let me know and I'll see if there's something I can speak to.

 ## Talks